1. Is breast cancer classed as a disability?

 How much information you give about your breast cancer to those involved with your return to work is a personal decision.
 However, you have the right for any information you do provide about your breast cancer to be kept private and only discussed with other people with your permission.

 Your employer has a duty to make reasonable adjustments to your role or working environment to help you do your job.
 If you don’t tell them about your diagnosis and treatment, it may be difficult for them to know what adjustments to make.

-Under the Equality Act, employers are not permitted to ask questions about candidates’ health during the recruitment process.
-This includes asking if you have a disability.
 Information regarding your health can be asked for by an employer, if it is relevant to the job or is to be used as part of equal opportunities monitoring.